Courageous Conversations – A How To Guide

 - An inflexible leadership style which seems incumbent

 Here is a link to an informative 4 page high quality pdf which will help you to prepare for and carry through a courageous conversation.
 Courageous conversations are referred to as ‘Fierce conversations’ at one point in this PDF, based on the book of the same name.

 Courageous conversations training

-Please consider contacting the We-Q founders about using a collaborative intelligence tool in your organisation.
+Please consider contacting the We-Q founders about using We-Q in your organisation.
 The tool will raise important discussions, and our guidance can walk you through having these discussions in a safe and progressive manner.